RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 VLMs are trained on trillion token internet-scale data.
 It is possible to get competitive in token count with robotics data.
 Open X-Embodiment contains 2.4 million episodes.
 If we assume 30 seconds per episode, 30 Hz frame sampling, and ~512 vision tokens per frame, we can get over a trillion tokens.
 This token count also doesn’t account for additional sensor and camera views, and the action tokens.
 However, this token count shouldn’t be compared with the trillions of tokens that LLMs train on.
 The parameters used in this calculation are estimates only.
 Also, there is a lot of redundancy in these video tokens.
 We should expect a trillion video tokens to have less signal than a trillion text tokens.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/embodiment_distribution.png" alt="Embodiment Diversity in Open X-Embodiment" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2310.08864" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/embodiment_distribution.png" alt="Embodiment Diversity in Open X-Embodiment" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2310.08864" %}

 Rather than token counts, we should focus more on the quantity and diversity of video.
 It is hard to say how many videos the largest VLMs are trained on, but we do know that billions of general videos are available, far more than robot videos.
 This is because there are far more videos available through internet-scale pretraining than there are robot videos.
 The way to address this is to utilize non-robot videos to take advantage of transfer learning.
 The diversity of robot data is limited.
 While the 27 different embodiments represent unprecedented variety in robotics research, this is still minuscule compared to the diversity found in internet-scale datasets.
 One interesting avenue to address limited embodiment diversity is training in simulation.
 Skild AI [reports](https://www.skild.ai/blogs/omni-bodied) training on 100,000 different robots generated in simulation.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/task_distribution.png" alt="Task distribution in Open X-Embodiment" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2310.08864" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/task_distribution.png" alt="Task distribution in Open X-Embodiment" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2310.08864" %}

 These datasets are also limited in the diversity and coverage of tasks.
 For example, simple tasks are overrepresented while highly dexterous tasks are less covered.